SomdattaNag/HairStylist/README.md

 3. The application uses content-filtering, TF-IDF with cosine similarity to filter products according to user's hairtype.
 It uses 2 datasets a hairtypekeyword dataset and a product dataset (shampoo_data.csv) to match keywords with products.

-4. It also uses basic sentiment analysis (textblob) to filter products according to the top reviews.
+4. It also uses basic sentiment analysis (textblob) to filter products according to the top reviews/feedbacks.

 5. The application has clean UI built with streamlit that allows users's to either upload their photos or take photos directly and then provide haircare recommendations.
 Links are provided for each product.